 What is modular plastic?

 Plastic modular belting is a type of conveyor belting consisting of injection-mold modules and hinge rods constructed in an interlaying brick pattern to form a belt.
 The belt is positively driven by sprockets engaged with the underside of the belt.
 The standard materials of the modules are polypropylene, polyethylene, acetal and nylon.
 Each material offers varying characteristics in hardness, temperature resistance, chemical resistance, strength, coefficient of friction and density for best conveying the material.
-Plastic modular belting is widely used in the Food industry, Box, Carton & Paper industry and more for its benefits to efficiency and reliability in conveying systems.
+Plastic modular belting is widely used in the Food Processing industry, Box, Carton & Paper industry and more for its benefits to efficiency and reliability in conveying systems.

 Advantages of plastic modular belting